-- Dose calculations can be performed through various methods utilizing fairly different approaches. - A tool for independent dose calculations, or any other kind of dose calculation device, is a compromise between the benefits and drawbacks associated with different calculation methods in relation to the demands on accuracy, speed, ease of use. - Independent dose calculations have been used for a long time as a routine QA tool in conventional RT using empirical algorithms in a manual calculation procedure, or utilizing software based on fairly simple dose calculation algorithms - (Dutreix et al., 1997; Knöös et al., 2001; van Gasteren et al., 1998).
+- Dose calculations can be performed through various methods using fairly different approaches. - A tool for independent dose calculations is a compromise between the benefits and drawbacks associated with different calculation methods in relation to the demands on accuracy, speed, ease of use.

+- Independent dose calculations have been used for a long time as a routine QA tool in conventional RT using empirical algorithms in a manual calculation procedure, or using software based on fairly simple dose calculation algorithms - (Dutreix et al., 1997; Knöös et al., 2001; van Gasteren et al., 1998).